 \section{Screening effects in the Jordan frame}

 In section \ref{subsec SM}, we found that when a fermionic field obtains its mass through a dynamical symmetry breaking, it does not contribute to the screening of the minimally coupled field.
 Moreover, we also found that this field wouldn't experience the mass shift found for the explicit symmetry-breaking case.
-As explained in section~\ref{sec:BD as BSM}, the mass shift we find in the Einstein frame only affects those interactions related to gravitaty, which in the Jordan frame arises as a shift in the Planck mass, as we will show now.
+As explained in section~\ref{sec:BD as BSM}, the mass shift we find in the Einstein frame comes from interactions with the Higgs field.
+In the Jordan frame, these effects arise as a shift in the Planck mass, as we will show now.